Erin Schwarz, CEO/Principal Consultant

 Since 2006, Erin has provided consulting services to the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES), AHNS and other large associations, hospitals healthcare systems, and medical education companies.
 In this role, she has provided leadership for multiple ACCME reaccreditation efforts, including the reaccreditation with commendation of Hippo Education and Rowan School of Osteopathic Medicine.

-Erin is currently the Chair of the Almanac Editorial Board and a member of the Alliance for Continuing Education in the Health Professions and the Southern California Medical Education Council (SCMEC).
+Erin is currently the Chair of the Almanac Editorial Board and a member of the Alliance for CE in the Health Professions and the Southern California Medical Education Council (SCMEC).

 See client list for descriptions of recent work.